John Carro: Awards, honors and civic involvement

 In 1987, Carro was awarded the Martin Luther King Jr. Freedom Medal by New York Governor Mario Cuomo.
 In 1986 Carro was named one of the "100 most influential Hispanics in the United States".
-Among other numerous awards is a Lifetime Service Award from the Commonwealth of Puerto Rico, as well as Lifetime Achievement Awards from the Daily News, the Puerto Rican Legal Defense Fund, New York University, the Hispanic National Bar Association, the Puerto Rican Bar Association and the Association of Judges of Hispanic Heritage.
+Among other awards is a Lifetime Service Award from the Commonwealth of Puerto Rico, as well as Lifetime Achievement Awards from the Daily News, the Puerto Rican Legal Defense Fund, New York University, the Hispanic National Bar Association, the Puerto Rican Bar Association and the Association of Judges of Hispanic Heritage.

 The Association of Judges of Hispanic Heritage now presents an annual "John Carro Award for Judicial Excellence".
 The John Carro Award is presented to a member of the judiciary who manifests both a comprehensive understanding of the law but also a commitment to the preservation of human rights.
 Past recipients include United States Supreme Court Justice Sonia Sotomayor.

 Throughout his career, Carro has been involved in many bar groups, associations, and committees, and in several instances was a founding member.
 As a young lawyer, he incorporated or organized the Hispanic or Latino Associations for a number of New York City Departments, such as the Fire Department of New York City.
 He has taught, lectured, and written on topics related to his practice.
 Carro was an adjunct professor with the City University of New York from 1972 to 1983, Bronx Community College from 1983 to 1984, Fordham University from 1980 to 1982, Staten Island College from 1977 to 1978 and Lehman College from 1973 to 1975.